 Tipping Housekeeping in Thailand Hotels

 This one can be tricky.
 Tipping maids in Thailand is common in higher-end hotels.
 You will notice this when you see a tip envelope in your room.
 Place your tip in the envelope for the maid.
-If you are staying at a 3-star hotel or less, tips are not common.
+Tips are not common if you are staying at a 3-star hotel or less.

 If there is no envelope the maid might not know the money left in the room is a tip and not take it.
-This may sound strange, but if you left a 50 baht bill on the bed they might move it to the desk assuming you left it behind.
+This may sound strange, but if you left a 50 baht bill on the bed, the maid might move it to the desk, assuming you left it behind.
 This has happened to us.
-The best for tipping the housekeeping in Thailand is to literally hand it to them or make it super obvious that it’s a tip.
+The best for tipping housekeeping in Thailand is to literally hand it to them or make it super obvious that it’s a tip.
 A thank you note with the money on top, etc.

 Suggested Tip: